chainstack/docs/docs/glossary/vault.md

 ---
 meta:
   - name: description
-    content: A vault is a a secure encrypted storage for your organization's identities on the Chainstack managed blockchain services platform.
+    content: A vault is a a secure encrypted storage for your organization identities on the Chainstack managed blockchain services platform.
   - name: keywords
     content: vault identity encryption store keys
 ---

 # Vault

-[Vault](https://console.chainstack.com/vault) is a secure storage for your organization's identities.
+[Vault](https://console.chainstack.com/vault) is a secure storage for your organization identities.

 All identity key material in the vault is split into data chunks.
 Each chunk is AES-256 encrypted with a unique key.